denten-books/plain-text/4-screen.md

 ## We Have Always Been Digital

-So far, the case studies I have built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuition.
+So far, the case studies I have built around the Pollak-Virag telegraph and the liquid crystal display reveal the fundamental inadequacy of popular understanding of the digital.
 What does it mean then to "digitize" a book, if languages---characters, words, sentences, paragraphs, pages---already function digitally?
 More broadly, if the digital cannot be reduced to the discrete, what other properties are being brought forth through digitization?
 A summary